 During the spring of 2020, as Illinois residents hunkered down to try to slow the spread of the COVID-19 pandemic, furlough notices and job losses started to lead to late or missing rent payments.
 Initially, Mayor Lightfoot asked property owners to “give tenants some grace, whenever possible during these trying times.”
 Renters and landlords alike looked for government subsidies and to work out deals to defer or forgive rent obligations.
-Currently, landlords have few choices when renters cannot pay the rent, and eviction is not among them: a statewide eviction moratorium, recently extended through January 2021, as well as the CDC's September 4, 2020 sweeping temporary eviction ban, which halts evictions for certain qualifying renters.
+Currently, landlords have few choices when renters cannot pay the rent, and eviction is not among them: a statewide eviction moratorium, recently extended through May 2021, as well as the CDC's September 4, 2020 sweeping temporary eviction ban, which halts evictions for certain qualifying renters.
 This federal eviction moratorium will be in place until June 30, 2021 and is designed to prevent landlords from pursuing the eviction process.
 Neither the state nor federal eviction moratorium forgive a renter's obligation to pay the rent.

 Landlords, Consider Your Options for Tenants not Paying Rent During Coronavirus

 What can landlords during Coronavirus do if renters can't pay rent?
 Most landlords would probably prefer keeping a good tenant rather than evict them because they can’t pay the rent due to consequences of a worldwide pandemic.
 But even for those landlords interested in pursuing eviction, it’s not a viable option in the short term because Governor J.B.
 Pritzker’s extended stay-at-home order also included the Illinois eviction moratorium; this order was officially extended to run through early May of 2021.